 The Mountaineers Adventure Club relies on volunteers to provide our youth participants with the best possible mentorship to help them develop technical skills, leadership skills and competence in the outdoors.
 All volunteers play a vital role in the success of our program.
 THANK YOU for volunteering!

 Food

-During day trips, please bring your own lunch.
+On all trips, please bring your own lunch.
 During overnight trips, we will feed you breakfast and dinner.
-Please bring your own lunch.

 Camping